What is Multicloud?

 - Cloud networking: Respond to escalating traffic demands by revisiting your approach and expectations related to public, private and collocated network architectures.

-- DevOps: Iterate and deliver quickly to free staff and IT resources to pursue new and better ways to increase customer adoption and satisfaction.
-Equip and empower them to pivot when necessary.
+- DevOps: Iterate and deliver quickly to free staff and IT resources to pursue new and more efficient ways to increase customer adoption and satisfaction.

 - Cloud migration: Develop a comprehensive migration strategy incorporating your technical environment, organizational structure and business goals to streamline cloud migration.

 - Cloud optimization: Capitalize on the benefits of cloud architecture by harnessing the best practices for cloud operations, from capacity management monitoring to automation strategies and tools.

 - Cloud strategy and planning: Craft a strategic vision for your business-critical applications to get the most out of modern, private and public cloud platforms.
 Your applications need to be accessible on-demand through self-service workflows.

 - Hybrid cloud platforms: Determine how hybrid cloud platforms should fit into your larger cloud effort.
 Understand the hybrid cloud intention to ensure applications are running where they maximize value and meet business requirements.